 Thinking about the financial aspects of downsizing just makes sense.
-I can tell you that when I was helping my parents through the process, I spent a whole lot of time doing the math!
+When I was helping my parents through the process, I spent a whole lot of time doing the math.

 There’s nothing wrong with working out the potential return your mom and dad can get on their home investment.
 I’d argue that it’s actually one of the greatest gifts you can give them.
 But when our loved ones are wrestling with a major emotional challenge, it can also feel a bit insensitive to focus on logistics.

-Whether you’re thinking through budgetary constraints or hunting for an agent with downsizing expertise, remember that you’re doing it all for one reason.
-To secure your parents’ future, and make their day-to-day life easier and more comfortable!
+Whether you’re thinking through budgetary constraints or hunting for an agent with downsizing expertise, remember that you’re doing it all for some very good reasons: to secure your parents’ future and make their day-to-day life easier and more comfortable!

 5) Your own feelings

-In this post, I’ve talked a lot about the feelings you might have toward your parent during the downsizing process—from empathy to frustration and everything in between.
-But I also think it’s really important to take stock of your personal feelings, independent of mom and dad.
+I’ve talked a lot about the feelings you might have toward your parents during the downsizing process—from empathy to frustration and everything in between.
+You may struggle with the weight of your own expectations.
+It’s really important to take stock of your personal feelings, independent of mom and dad.